 - Debt guarantees

 A limited company is considered a separate legal entity, so you won’t be personally responsible for your company’s debts.
 However, as the director, if you have signed a personal guarantee and the company cannot repay its debts, you will be held personally responsible.
-If you have an overdrawn director’s loan account, you may be pursued by the liquidator to repay it.
+If you have an overdrawn director’s loan account, the liquidator may pursue you to repay it.

 - Limited credit accounts

-If your old company had a poor credit history and unfavourable relationships with its creditors, it is unlikely that they will provide a credit account for your new business without putting extra security in place, such as advance payment or tighter terms.
+If your old company had a poor credit history and unfavourable relationships with its creditors.
+In that case it is unlikely that they will provide a credit account for your new business without putting extra security in place, such as advance payment or tighter terms.

 How to begin a limited company restart